Littletonconnor/dot-files/README.md

-# Welcome to my Dot-files configuration!
+# Welcome to my Dot-files configuration

 The purpose of this repository is to keep up to date dot-files.
 When working on a new laptop or desktop, I can quickly clone this repository and have all my settings ready to go.

-A simple zshrc dot file setup.
-Installation of tools is not included.

 ## Initial Setup